The Challenge

 - Cross-market reporting deployed for the first time — the regional marketing director can now review brand performance across all six markets in a single dashboard, segmented by brand, channel, and market.

-- Tag container bloat reduced by 61% — the server-side migration eliminated redundant client-side scripts, improving Lighthouse performance scores across all six market websites.
+- A leaner tracking layer — the server-side migration eliminated redundant client-side scripts, improving site performance across the six market websites.

-The governance framework is now the regional standard for all new Perfetti van Melle MEA market activations, with a playbook enabling each new market to be onboarded in under three weeks.
+The governance framework is now the regional standard for all new Perfetti van Melle MEA market activations, giving each new market a template to onboard against rather than a bespoke build.